National

 The Generations and Gender Programme (GGP) was initiated by the United Nations Economic Commission for Europe (UNECE).
 Numerous European universities and research institutions in the areas of demography, sociology and economics are represented within the international GGP consortium board.
 The Vienna Institute of Demography (VID) participates within this Consortium Board.
 The following members are represented:

-• Bocconi University, Dondena Centre for Social Dynamics and Public Policy (Italy),
+- Bocconi University, Dondena Centre for Social Dynamics and Public Policy (Italy),

-• Federal Institute for Population Research, BiB (Germany),
+- Federal Institute for Population Research, BiB (Germany),

-• Hungarian Demographic Research Institute (Hungary),
+- Hungarian Demographic Research Institute (Hungary),

-• Institut National d’Études Démographiques (France),
+- Institut National d’Études Démographiques (France),

-• Netherlands Interdisciplinary Demographic Institute (The Netherlands),
+- Netherlands Interdisciplinary Demographic Institute (The Netherlands),

-• Population Unit, United Nations Economic Commission for Europe,
+- Population Unit, United Nations Economic Commission for Europe,

-• Statistics Norway (Norway),
+- Statistics Norway (Norway),

-• Stockholm University Demography Unit (Sweden),
+- Stockholm University Demography Unit (Sweden),

-• University of Oxford (Great Britain),
+- University of Southampton (Great Britain),

-• Warsaw School of Economics (Poland) and
+- Warsaw School of Economics (Poland) and

-• Wittgenstein Centre for Demography and Global Human Capital (Austria).
+- Wittgenstein Centre for Demography and Global Human Capital (Austria).

 The international coordination and central organisation are carried out by the Netherlands Interdisciplinary Demographic Institute (NIDI).
 The internationally harmonised database (CDB – Contextual Database) is hosted by the French National Institute for Demographic Studies (INED).
 The research data are integrated into the CESSDA-network and part of the European Open Science Data Cloud (EOSC).